PennyLaneAI/pennylane/doc/development/guide/documentation.rst

 functions and code must be clearly commented and documented**.
 See below for guidelines on code docstrings, as well as how to add a new module or package to the API documentation.

+In addition, specific additions to the code base must also be reflected in the introductory quickstarts:

+* **Operations**: new operations should be added to the :doc:`/introduction/operations` quickstart located at ``doc/introduction/operations.rst``.

+* **Templates**: new templates should be added to the :doc:`/introduction/templates` quickstart, located at ``doc/introduction/templates.rst``.
+For more details, see :doc:`../adding_templates`.

+* **Optimizers**: new optimizers should be added to the :doc:`/introduction/optimizers` quickstart, located at ``doc/introduction/optimizers.rst``.

+* **Measurement**: new measurement functions should be added to the :doc:`/introduction/measurements` quickstart, located at ``doc/introduction/measurements.rst``.

+* **Interfaces**: new interfaces should include a quickstart guide in the ``introduction/interfaces`` directory, with a link and table of contents entry added to the ``introduction/interfaces.rst`` page.

+Finally, any underlying logic change, new feature, or UI change to the core PennyLane QNode interface should be reflected on the :doc:`/introduction/circuits` quickstart, located at ``doc/introduction/circuits.rst``.

 Adding a new module to the docs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~